House of Representatives (Grenada): Legislative functions

 Bills may be introduced in either house of Parliament, though bills of importance generally originate in the House of Representatives.
 The supremacy of the House is ensured by its sole responsibility of maintaining confidence in the government and being the only chamber where money bills can be introduced.

 History

-The House of Representatives has its origins in the colonial-era Legislative Council.
-A wholly appointed body during the period of Crown Colony rule after 1877, the first elections to the Legislative Council under universal suffrage were held following constitutional reforms in 1925, which introduced 5 elected seats on the 16-member council.
+The House of Representatives has its origins in the colonial-era House of Assembly, which was the elected lower house of the General Assembly established by Royal Proclamation of George III in 1766.
+The House of Assembly was replaced by a wholly apppinted Legislative Council during the period of Crown Colony rule after 1877.
+Reforms to the Legislative Council reintroduced elections in 1925, when 5 elected seats were introduced onto the 16-member council.

 The modern House of Representatives came into being in 1967 when Grenada achieved full internal self-government as an Associated State of the United Kingdom.
 Largely modelled on the British House of Commons, the chamber remained mostly unchanged following the grant of full independence in 1974.